1920

 The use of the Cubist portrait like a piece of laboratory for the development of a new style is at no doubt.
 Picasso kept this work throughout his life, certainly not in memory of Olga but as a demonstrator of the evolution of his art in that difficult period of his career.

-The Cubist portrait, oil on canvas 130 x 89 cm, is estimated $ 20M by Christie's in New York on May 15, lot 7 A offered along with seven other major artworks for the benefit of the Cleveland Clinic Heart and Vascular Institute.
+The Cubist portrait, oil on canvas 130 x 89 cm, was sold for $ 30.5M from a lower estimate of $ 20M by Christie's on May 15, 2017, lot 7 A offered along with seven other major artworks for the benefit of the Cleveland Clinic Heart and Vascular Institute.
 Please watch the video in which Christie's introduces the whole set.

 Around 1916 he attempts a new approach by simplifying the geometric shapes and by reducing the number of elements.
 The readability remains difficult except perhaps in the still life.
 To convince his audience Picasso indeed needs to convince himself.